allwhitebuffies/questionaire/README.md

 ##### Q1: Knowing what you know about GitHub, how would you design the high level infrastructure for github.com?
 What sequence of steps would happen when loading http://www.github.com in a browser?
 Don't worry about describing the specific libraries and services that handle each step.

 A1:
+- High level infrastructure design:

+- Sequence of steps what would happen:

 ##### Q2: Describe the common components of web application frameworks.
 What purpose does each component serve?
 What is the benefit of separating each component from the others?